bazzscript/bazzscript/README.md

-## 👋 Hello there 🖥️, I’m Bezaleel Nwabia
+## 👋 Hello there 🖥️, Welcome to this altar of open sorcery.

-<img src='https://i.pinimg.com/originals/8b/35/fe/8b35fef55fba1a201c9c7a11d3ec3d64.gif' width='460"' height='250"'>

 ##
+## 👨‍💻 I’m Bezaleel Nwabia
-🌱 I Posess the Powers To Control & Manipulate Bits Of Computer, Conjuring the most Awesome Platforms & Beatiful Mobile Applications
+   🧙 I Posess the Powers To Control & Manipulate Bits Of Computer, Conjuring the most Awesome Platforms & Beatiful Mobile Applications
 ##

-Welcome to my altar of open sorcery.
 In here lieth abundance of code, some glittery as gold, others a little bit old.
 ##
+<img src='https://i.pinimg.com/originals/8b/35/fe/8b35fef55fba1a201c9c7a11d3ec3d64.gif' width='460"' height='250"'>

 - 👯 I’m looking to collaborate on pure vibes and code casting
 - 💬 Ask me about Flutter